upmaru/memovee-tama/tmdb-movie-detail/querying.md

 ## Instructions
 ### Querying by ID or Title
 - Use the `search-index_query-and-sort-based-search` tool to query by `id` or movie title and specify properties to retrieve in the `_source` field.
+- Always include `"metadata"` in `_source`, even if the user did not explicitly request it—this keeps personalization and prior context intact across all movie-detail workflows.
 - **Determine Query Intent**:
   - **General Movie Details**: If the user asks for movie information (e.g., "Details about Moana 2" or "Movies with IDs 1, 2, 3"), use a simple `terms` query for single or multiple IDs.
   - **Cast Related Query**: If the user asks about a character or actor (e.g., "Who played Maui in Moana 2" or "Characters in Moana 2"), use a `nested` query with `movie-credits.cast` and include `inner_hits` for cast details.